asmusskar/ALVA/README.md

 <img src="images/bessel1.png" width="75%">
 </div>
 <p>
  <b>Figure 4:</b> Visualisation of numerical parameters, i.e., Bessel function zero points 'N' and Gauss points 'n' for solving the inverse Hankel transform.
-In the Figure a Bessel function of the first kind of order zero is plotted and zero points are shown as red circles and gauss points as blue circles for the first interval and green circles for the second interval for 'N'='n'=5.
+In the Figure a Bessel function of the first kind of order zero is plotted with 'N'='n'=5.
+Zero points are shown as red circles, and Gauss points as blue and green circles for the first interval and second interval, respectively.
 </p>

 ```